torusJKL/qmk_firmware/keyboards/planck/keymaps/torusjkl/readme.md

 - Brightness moved to lower and raise layers
 - Rearanged Ctrl and GUI keys
 - Added Hyper key
-- Digits, Arrows and Functions layer based on pocketkk's Chord left Pick right design
+- Digits, Arrows, Functions and Symbols layer based on pocketkk's Chord left Pick right design
+- the lower and raise layers are removed in favor of the chord and pick layers